atet/learn/capture/README.md

 ## 7. Next Steps

 * ShareX has some basic editing tools, but you may need more powerful programs to manipulate images, animated GIFs, and/or video
-* The following are free, open-source programs:
+* The following are free, open-source programs that have advanced editing tools:

 **I highly recommend learning how to use the powerful `ffmpeg` program next: [Atet's 15 Minute Introduction to Video Transcoding](https://github.com/atet/learn/blob/master/codec/README.md#atet--learn--codec)**